JetBrains/teamcity-documentation/topics/perforce-shelve-trigger.md

 ## Parametrized Shelved Changelist ID

 TeamCity provides a [configuration parameter](predefined-build-parameters.md) `vcsRoot.rootExternalId.shelvedChangelist` with the ID of the changelist whose changes triggered this build.

+If the VCS Root ID is unavailable/unnecessary, use the `vcsRoot.1.shelvedChangelist` [configuration parameter](predefined-build-parameters.md).

 ## Logging Events